GeoEnergyLab-EPFL/PyFrac/Doc/_build/html/_sources/Visualization.rst.txt

     :header: "supported variables"

     'w' or 'width'
-    'p' or 'pressure'
+    'pf' or 'fluid pressure'
+    'pn' or 'net pressure'
     'v' or 'front velocity'
     'Re' or 'Reynolds number'
     'ff' or 'fluid flux'
     'fv' or 'fluid velocity'
     'mesh'
     'footprint'
-    'lk' or 'leaked off'
+    'lk' or 'leak off'

 .. note:: The variables 'Reynolds number', 'fluid flux' and 'fluid velocity' are not saved by default in the results.
 Their saving can be enabled using simulation properties.
 See :py:class:`Properties.SimulationProperties` for details.